Guidelines on prosecuting cases involving communications sent via social media

 In such circumstances, prosecutors should consider the facts of the case carefully, to determine whether the evidence establishes the offences of harassment or stalking.

-Specifically, section 33 of the Criminal Justice and Courts Act 2015 creates an offence of disclosing private sexual photographs or films without the consent of an individual who appears in them and with intent to cause that individual distress.
+Section 33 of the Criminal Justice and Courts Act 2015 creates an offence of disclosing private sexual photographs or films without the consent of an individual who appears in them and with intent to cause that individual distress.

 The offence will cover anyone who re-tweets or forwards without consent, a private sexual photograph or film, if the purpose, or one of the purposes, was to cause distress to the individual depicted in the photograph or film, who had not consented to the disclosure.
 However, anyone who sends the message only because he or she thought it was funny would not be committing the offence.